microsoft/SynapseML/README.md

 in your workspace.

 For the coordinates use: `Azure:mmlspark:0.12`.
-Ensure this library is attached to all clusters you create.
+Ensure this library is attached to all clusters you create  (Make sure you specify the repository URL as https://mmlspark.azureedge.net/maven in the advanced options).

 Finally, ensure that your Spark cluster has at least Spark 2.1 and Scala 2.11.